 2. Fish Supper or Fish and Chips

 Also, depending on where you try fish supper, it could be served with peas and buttered bread.
-This wholesome meal is available almost anywhere in Edinburgh, but the best place to try this top food is at a local chippy.
+This wholesome meal is available almost anywhere in Edinburgh, but the best place to get it is at a local chippy.
 These places excel in one thing: delicious, authentic, and fresh fish and chips.
-So, I suggest one wonderful chippy called L’Alba D’Oro.
+My favourite chippy is L’Alba D’Oro.

 Where to get it: L’Alba D’Oro